EducationalTestingService/skll/doc/run_experiment.rst

    future, but we have not added this functionality yet.
 .. [#] K-1 folds will be used for grid search within CV, so there should be at least 3 fold IDs.
-.. [#] This will happen automatically if Grid Map cannot be imported.
+.. [#] This will happen automatically if GridMap cannot be imported.